-- be aware of street traffic; - be aware of the risk of having property e.g. mobile phones stolen on the way to or from school; - cross the road at traffic lights or pedestrian crossing only; - form an orderly queue at the bus stop; - stay clear of the bus until it comes to a complete stop; - board the bus in single file; - remain seated in the bus; - refrain from doing or saying anything hurtful about, or to another pupil; - report any incidents of inappropriate behaviour to a member of staff; - remember that chewing gum is banned on the school premises. - remember that energy drinks are not permitted in school.
+- be aware of street traffic; - be aware of the risk of having property e.g. mobile phones stolen on the way to or from school; - cross the road at traffic lights or pedestrian crossing only; - form an orderly queue at the bus stop and wear a face covering whilst queuing; - stay clear of the bus until it comes to a complete stop; - board the bus in single file; - remain seated in the bus and wear a face covering; - refrain from doing or saying anything hurtful about, or to another pupil; - report any incidents of inappropriate behaviour to a member of staff; - remember that chewing gum is banned on the school premises. - remember that energy drinks are not permitted in school.